Obsessive–compulsive personality disorder: Diagnosis

+Classification

+There are differing models for classification of personality disorders.
+While personality disorders, including OCPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines OCPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.

 DSM-5

+The DSM-5 includes two distinct diagnostic models for personality disorder (PD).
+The DSM-5’s main body (Section II) retains a traditional, categorical model of 10 putatively distinct PDs, whereas its Section III (Emerging Models and Methods) introduces an alternative, dimensional model for PD – namely, the Alternative DSM-5 Model for Personality Disorders (AMPD) – consisting of two main criteria—personality functioning and personality traits—both of which range from the adaptive to the maladaptive range.

-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, a widely used manual for diagnosing mental disorders, places obsessive-compulsive personality disorder under section II, under the "personality disorders" chapter, and defines it as: "a pervasive pattern of preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency, beginning by early adulthood and present in a variety of contexts".
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, a widely used manual for diagnosing mental disorders, places obsessive–compulsive personality disorder under section II, under the "personality disorders" chapter, and defines it as: "a pervasive pattern of preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency, beginning by early adulthood and present in a variety of contexts".
 A diagnosis of OCPD is only received when four out of the eight criteria are met.

-The eight criteria of OCPD described in the DSM-5 (of which four are required to be present in a patient for a diagnosis) are:
+The list of criteria for the ICD-10 is similar, but does not include the last three criteria of the DSM-5, and additionally includes the symptoms "intrusive thoughts" and "excessive doubt and caution" as criteria for diagnosis.